 The ‘Ping’ Test

-The ping test runs the risk of inflicting “micro-abrasions” on coins, which is why it should only be used with non-numismatic coins.
+The ping test runs the risk of inflicting “micro-abrasions” on coins, which is why it shouldn’t be used with rare silver coins.

 The Ice Test